Bandy Field Video Thumbnail.jpg

 • Volunteers have prepared the area by clearing vines and debris from around all trees that can be saved.

-• On April 22-23, a Forestry Mulcher will come to the area to chip/shred the wisteria and other invasive vines, leaving this mulch on the ground to enrich the soil as it degrades as well as prevent erosion.
+• On April 22-24, a Forestry Mulcher came to the area to chip/shred the wisteria and other invasive vines, leaving this mulch on the ground to enrich the soil as it degrades as well as prevent erosion.

 • More work on the invasive sprouts will occur over the coming months.